 Frequently Asked Questions

-Peeling – Hold a piece of ginger root firmly in one hand and the bowl of a metal spoon firmly in the other hand.
+Peeling – Hold a piece of ginger root firmly in one hand and the bowl of a metal spoon firmly in the other.
 Scrape the edge of the spoon against the ginger to peel off the skin.
 Work your way around the ginger root, peeling only as much as you think you will use.
 You can also use a blunt knife to peel the skin.

 Slicing – Slice the root across the grain of the fibers into thin coins (approx ⅛ inch) using a sharp knife or a mandoline slicer.
 You can also cut it into small cubes to make the candy.

 As with anything, moderation is the key.
-Although ginger candy has many health benefits, eating it in excess can be harmful too.
-So limit to eating 2-3 candies in a day.
+Although ginger candy has many health benefits, eating it in excess can be harmful, too.
+So, limit to eating 2-3 candies in a day.
 If had in excess, it may cause gas, stomach upset, or heartburn.

 Usage Ideas